 If you experience any issues, see AWS Support Knowledge Center: Why can’t I connect to an S3 bucket using a gateway VPC endpoint?.

-You do not need to set up a connection between the performance tier and the capacity tier as long as Cloud Manager has the required permissions.
-Cloud Manager enables a VNet service endpoint for you if the Cloud Manager policy has the appropriate permission:
+You don’t need to set up a connection between the performance tier and the capacity tier as long as Cloud Manager has the required permissions.
+Cloud Manager enables a VNet service endpoint for you if the Cloud Manager policy has these permissions:

-Cloud Volumes ONTAP can tier cold data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.
+Cloud Volumes ONTAP can tier inactive data on read-write volumes to cost-effective object storage, freeing up the performance tier for hot data.

 In the working environment, create a new volume or change the tier of an existing volume:

 Select the volume and click Change Disk Type & Tiering Policy.

 Select the Snapshot Only policy or the Auto policy.

 For a description of these policies, see Data tiering overview.